-Wellington Management Group LLP, Wellington Group Holdings LLP, Wellington Investment Advisors Holdings LLP, and Wellington Management Company LLP, which we refer to collectively as the Wellington Group, collectively beneficially owned approximately 5% of the Company's outstanding voting shares during a portion of the year 2018, but their holdings fell below that threshold as of December 31, 2018, according to filings they have made with the SEC.
-Wellington Management LLC, an affiliate of the Wellington Group, manages cash accounts of MKS, in the aggregate amount of approximately \$260 million as of December 31, 2018.
-In 2018, MKS paid Wellington Management LLC approximately \$125,000 for these cash management services.
-Wellington Management LLC must manage the MKS cash accounts in accordance with, and subject to, the Company's Corporate Investment Policy, which establishes clear guidelines for acceptable investments.
-As part of our Related Person Transaction Procedures, our Audit Committee reviewed the foregoing relationship with Wellington Management LLC.
+Wellington Management Group, LLP, Wellington Group Holdings LLP, Wellington Investment Advisors Holdings LLP, and Wellington Management Company LLP, which we refer to collectively as the Wellington Group, collectively beneficially owned approximately 7% of the Company's outstanding voting shares as of December 31, 2019, according to a filing they have made with the SEC.
+Wellington Management LLP, an affiliate of the Wellington Group, manages cash accounts of MKS, in the aggregate amount of approximately \$164 million as of December 31, 2019.
+In 2019, MKS paid Wellington Management LLP approximately \$300,000 for these cash management services.
+Wellington Management LLP must manage the MKS cash accounts in accordance with, and subject to, the Company's Corporate Investment Policy, which establishes clear guidelines for acceptable investments.
+As part of our Related Person Transaction Procedures, our Audit Committee reviewed the foregoing relationship with Wellington Management LLP.